lucvsemr/ohjelmoinnin-perusteet/src/content/osa6/osa6-1.md

 The exercise base contains the `GradeRegister` from the material.
 In this exercise you will further develop the program, so that it can calculate the average of grades and exam results.

-* Section 1 - Average grade
+* Osa 1 - Average grade

 create the method `public double AverageOfGrades()` for the class `GradeRegister`.
 It should return the average of the grades, rounded to 2 decimals.
 If the register contains no grades, the method should return `-1`.
 Use the `grades` list to calculate the average.
 Example: